sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">If the "Allow Telemetry" policy is enabled and the Options value is set to 0, then the "Defer upgrades by", "Defer updates by" and "Pause Updates and Upgrades" settings have no effect.

+<a href="" id="update-engagedrestartdeadline"></a>**Update/EngagedRestartDeadline**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to specify the deadline before a pending restart will automatically be executed outside of active hours.

+<p style="margin-left: 20px">Supported values are 2-30 (days).

+<p style="margin-left: 20px">The default value is 14 (days).

+<a href="" id="update-engagedrestartsnoozeschedule"></a>**Update/EngagedRestartSnoozeSchedule**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to control the number of days a user can snooze Engaged restart reminder notifications.

+<p style="margin-left: 20px">Supported values are 1-3 (days).

+<p style="margin-left: 20px">The default value is 3 (days).

+<a href="" id="update-engagedrestarttransitionschedule"></a>**Update/EngagedRestartTransitionSchedule**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to specify the timing before transitioning from Auto-restart to Engaged restart.

+<p style="margin-left: 20px">Supported values are 2-30 (days).

+<p style="margin-left: 20px">The default value is 7 (days).

 <a href="" id="update-excludewudriversinqualityupdate"></a>**Update/ExcludeWUDriversInQualityUpdate**
 > [!NOTE]
 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education.